ssdiaz/peg_jump_frontend/src/note.md

 NOTES-
-fetch requestes need a method, header, and body. so look up this code.
+- fetch requestes need a method, header, and body. so look up this code.
+- if creating a new object, create it FULLY in the DOM then post to the database - can't have it just create nothing without sending to database